What exactly is employee advocacy? How can you use it to better market your business? Read on to find out.

-Employee advocacy is the process of using employees to generate exposure for your brand using their own online networks & connections.
+Employee advocacy is the process of using employees to generate exposure for your brand using their own online networks and connections.

-In this article I’m going to show you three practical ways to rock employee advocacy in your digital marketing strategy and how you can get your team onboard.
+In this article, I’m going to show you three practical ways to rock employee advocacy in your digital marketing strategy and to get your team on board.

 Influence = Audience Reach (# of followers) x Brand Affinity (expertise and credibility) x Strength of Relationship with Followers

-ACTION– Ask your employees to connect with you via social media so you can see if they are potential influencers.
+Ask your employees to connect with you via social media so you can see whether they are potential influencers.
 Start providing them with marketing materials to share on their networks and analyze the results.

 “As someone who is constantly building and testing landing pages, I always include some form of social proof on them, whether it’s product reviews, testimonials, or even social media share buttons; it’s a no brainer for me.”

-Kudobuzz which gathers and attributes social reviews to your website testimonial section.
-This means that any employee reviews and comments can be featured and this in turn can increase conversion by 30%.
+Kudobuzz gathers and attributes social reviews to your website testimonial section.
+This means that any employee reviews and comments can be featured and this, in turn, can increase conversion by 30%.

 Given that brands are often seen as unapproachable and corporate, your employees can help you to portray values such as empathy, humour and understanding.